tjmaginn/tjmaginn.github.io/projects.md

 title: Projects
 ---

-Below are some data projects I've worked on.
+Below are some personal projects I've worked on.

 ### Airbnb concentration in major U.S. cities